elixir-nx/.github/profile/README.md

 <a href="https://github.com/elixir-nx/scholar">Scholar</a> is the most recent addition to the Nx ecosystem and it focus on
 traditional machine learning techniques, such as classification, regression, clustering, dimensionality reduction, metrics, and preprocessing.
-Because Scholar is fully built on top of Nx, it fully GPU-ready, vectorizable, distributable, and more.
+Because Scholar is fully built on top of Nx, it is fully GPU-ready, vectorizable, distributable, and more.

 <br />